 Next give it a File name ending with .bat, for instance – Unpin.bat

 Select the location where you want to place it and then save the file – eg. Desktop.

 Once you create the batch file, double-click on it to run the commands.

-You will see that all the shortcut icons pinned on the taskbar get removed immediately, including the program from which you were struggling with.
+You will see that all the shortcut icons pinned on the taskbar get removed immediately, including the program with which you were struggling with.

 Once the device starts up, pin the other programs back on the taskbar which you need to be there.

 I hope this guide helped you to solve the issue.